 A Bill to require the Secretary of State to lay before Parliament any trade agreement between the UK and the USA which the Government proposes to implement; to prohibit the implementation of such an agreement without the approval by resolution of each House; to make provision for the amendment of such agreements by Parliament; and for connected purposes.

-This bill would require the government to lay before Parliament any UK–USA trade agreement it plans to implement.
-It would stop such an agreement taking effect unless both Houses of Parliament approve it by passing a resolution, and it would give Parliament power to amend the agreement before it is implemented.
+This bill would require the government to lay before Parliament any UK–USA trade agreement that it plans to implement.
+It would prevent that agreement from taking effect unless both Houses approve it with a resolution, and it would allow Parliament to propose amendments to the agreement before it is implemented.

 Generated 21 February 2026